Levminer/website/posts/tauri-vs-electron.md

 cover_image: "https://cdn.levminer.com/blog/tauri-vs-electron/tauri-vs-electron.png"
 ---

 In this article I'm going to compare Electron and Tauri using a real world app: [Authme](https://authme.levminer.com).
 Authme is a Simple cross-platform two-factor authenticator app for desktop.
 It's not a big app and not very complex, perfect for a little comparison.
 You can take a look at the source code of the Electron app on [GitHub](https://github.com/Levminer/authme) and the Tauri app is also on [GitHub](https://github.com/Levminer/authme-v4).
-My goal it that the Tauri app eventually replaces the Electron one.
+My goal is that the Tauri app eventually replaces the Electron one.

 ## Electron app architecture